Wolvin-NET/prophuntx/Prop_Hunt_Menu_Guide.md

 #### Developer Sections

+- Substract/Add Prop View Offset Height by using Multiplier
+Higher/Lower Prop's View Offset.
+Default is 0.8.
+- (Experimental) Restrict Props Replication only when they're standing.
+Disabling this means to allow replicating object when ducking, jumping, or mid air.
+- Developer: Be Verbose
+PH:X will print every information and events verbosely through the console, as well as client's console.
+Useful for Debugging.
 - Enable Boundaries Check?
 Enable "Check for Rooms" before replicating an object.
 This helps to prevent you getting stuck with any objects/walls nearby.
 - Use new model for Bren MK II bonus weapon (Require Map Restart)
 Self Explanationary.
 This weapon is only obtainable through Lucky Ball.
-- Developer: Be Verbose
-PH:X will print every information and events verbosely through the console, as well as client's console.
 - Enable Player team names to appear on their screen
 Toggle Visibility of Player Team Names to appear on player HUD screen.
 - Use single Freezecam sound instead of sound list